scintill/electrum-web/docs/INDEX.md

 Electrum was created in 2011, in the aftermath of a notorious online Bitcoin wallet heist (MyBitcoin), one of the largest ever recorded.
-Dr. Thomas Voegtlin, then a computer scientist at INRIA, set out to help Bitcoin users avoid future thefts by making centralized servers in Bitcoin obsolete.
+Dr. Thomas Voegtlin, then a computer scientist at INRIA, set out to help Bitcoin users avoid future thefts by making centralized servers and trust hierarchies unnecessary for convenient, daily usage of Bitcoin.

 To do this, Thomas enlisted the help of numerous instrumental core Bitcoin developers, who would help build a special kind of Bitcoin wallet.
 This